 If you are unsure what information is gathered you may want to "Read the Microsoft Insider Privacy Statement" and agreement.

 You'll then need to restart your PC for the changes to take effect.
 Make sure everything is saved, and click 'Restart Now' on the window that appears.

 Once restarted, open the Windows Update app.
 Just search for 'Windows Update' in the search bar on the Windows 10 taskbar.

 You can also open it by going to Settings > Update & Security > Windows Update.

 In the window that appears, click 'Check for updates'.
 The Windows 11 Insider Preview build should appear, and you can download and install it as if it was a regular Windows 10 update.

 If you are running Windows 7 this will require a fresh install.

-We hope that this guide allows you to update Windows 10 to Windows 11 easily.
+We hope that this guide allows you to update from your old installation to Windows 11 easily.